+Name:

 Current Course:

 Previous Institution:

 You may be allowed Accreditation of Prior Learning (APL), provided that this prior learning satisfies the learning outcomes of the CCRS modules.
-Having read the module outlines in the CCRS Course Handbook, please identify in the space(s) below the modules with which you wish to be credited and give a sufficiently detailed outline of appropriate prior learning that will assist the Board of Religious Studies in its consideration of your request.
+Having read the module outlines in the CCRS Course Handbook, please identify in the space(s) below the modules with which you wish to be credited and give a sufficiently detailed outline of appropriate prior learning that will assist the Board of Religiou Studies in its consideration of your request.
 Please note that this does note apply to concurrent or prospective learning.

 Module Number:

 Module Title:

 Appropriate Prior Learning: (please give as much detail as you can)

+Module Title:

 Module Number:

 Module Title:

-Appropriate Prior Learning: (please give as much detail a as you can)
+Appropriate Prior Learning: (please give as much detail as you can)

-Vodule Number:
+Module Number:

 Module Title:

-Appropriate Prior Learning: (please give as much detail a as you can)
+Appropriate Prior Learning: (please give as much detail as you can)

-gned: Date:
+Signed: Date:

+Signed by CCRS Director: Date: